 Biden’s electoral future should be taken off the national table, so we can proceed with focused discussions of crucial issues on their merits rather than everything being constantly subjected to a political calculus as to the president’s prospects for re-election.
 This country is facing an ongoing cascade of crises, the Republican Party leaders are a clear and present danger to democracy, and Democrats will need the strongest possible ticket to defeat them.
 Joe Biden definitely should not be on it.

 Norman Solomon is the national director of RootsAction.org and the executive director of the Institute for Public Accuracy.
 He is the author of a dozen books including War Made Easy.
-His next book, War Made Invisible: How America Hides the Human Toll of Its Military Machine, will be published in Spring 2023 by The New Press.
+His book, War Made Invisible: How America Hides the Human Toll of Its Military Machine, was published in Spring 2023 by The New Press.